DrMikeG/WiiBuzz/README.md

 Constant draw was 60ma at 3.5V
 Could I half this with PWM?

-Planning to use ESP8266 ESP01's as transmitter and reciever.
+Planning to use ESP8266 ESP01's as transmitter and receiver.

 Should test reception in mancave as first test.